Levantado/Flask-Argonaut/README.md

 Return generated hash with specific len if len not set, automaticaly set 254.
 Same if salt not specificate salt generate too.
 Minimal len of salt is 8 symbols.

-Salt may set in app with environment settings ARGON_SALT

-	app.config['ARGON_SALT'] = 'SOME123SECRET987SALT'

 #### Checking hash